isaqb-org/glossary/manuscript/3-terms-M-Z.md

 {#term-signature}
 ### Signature

-Signature of Function or Method: See [function signature](#term-function-signature)
+Signature of function or method: See [function signature](#term-function-signature)

-Digital Signature: Method for verifying the authenticity of data or documents.
+Digital signature: Method for verifying the authenticity of data or documents.

 {#term-singleton}
 ### Singleton